 While it can be painful to lose a client in this way, how you react will dictate whether you burn a bridge with the client, or leave the door open for them to return to you in the future.

-I’ve written before about the difference between responding and reacting, and suffice to say, throwing a tantrum when your client chooses to leave will definitely do you no favours — however gratifying it may feel at the time.
+I’ve written before about the difference between responding and reacting.
+Throwing a tantrum when your client chooses to leave will definitely do you no favours – however gratifying it may feel at the time.

-In this article, I want to talk about the process of leaving the door open for any lapsed client to return to you, and why it is so important to your business to do so.
+In this article, I want to talk about the process of leaving the door open for any former clients to return to you, and why it is so important to your business to do so.

-I have heard stated the statistic that 40% of lapsed clients will forget who you are within six months.
-That means that if a business prematurely ends its relationship with the IT company who took over from you, then when they come to look for another new supplier almost half won’t remember you or reconsider you.
+I have heard that 40% of former clients will forget who you are within six months.
+That means that if a business prematurely ends its relationship with the IT company who took over from you, when they come to look for another new supplier almost half won’t remember you.